 Note: Some growers prefer glazed terra-cotta pots because they hold water much more effectively.

-Plastic: If you’re not concerned about container appearance or have plants that eventually grow to cover the pots they are planted in, plastic is a great choice.
-Plastic containers are durable, retain moisture well, and are relatively inexpensive.
+If you’re not concerned about container appearance or have plants that eventually grow to cover the pots they are planted in, plastic is a great choice.
+Plastic nursery pots are durable, retain moisture well, and are relatively inexpensive.
 They are also very lightweight, which makes them an excellent choice if you like to re-arrange your gardens.